bundesAPI/strukturen/README.md

 # strukturen
 This is the backend of "Strukturen".
-A service that will eventually offer you a machine readable structure of the German Goverment.
+A service that will eventually offer you a machine readable representation of the federal public service of Germany.

 Including things like:
 - Organisations